 Sometimes, the monks debated the Buddhist teachings in the courtyard of the monastery.
 One or two monks sat cross-legged, while the rest of the monks stood in front of them and asked questions about Buddha’s teachings.
 After they asked the question, they snapped their fingers and waited for the answer from the monk sitting cross-legged.
 They negotiated, argued, contradicted, and deliberated.

-On the last two days of the course, we experienced the ‘walking meditation’.
+In the last two days of the course, we experienced the ‘walking meditation’.
 While focusing on our breath, we had to walk a predetermined route in the courtyard of the monastery for fifteen minutes.
 We breathed and walked at the same pace.
-Thus, we had our mind already focused when we came to the gompa for the daily meditation.
+Thus, we had our minds already focused when we came to the gompa for the daily meditation.
 I found the walking meditation very interesting.
 I tried to walk at the pace of my breath and vice-versa.
 However, I found myself doing it naturally after five minutes.
-Syncronizing my small steps with my breath easily became a reflex.
+Synchronizing small steps with the breath easily became a reflex.
 This way, my mind was free to think again whatever it wanted.

-After our last meditation in the gompa, a fellow classmate had the idea to create a large circle with all of the participants.
+After our last meditation in the gompa, a classmate had the idea to create a large circle with all the participants.
 We held hands and ran toward the center of the circle.
 When the circle tightened, we gave each other a big hug while exclaiming a universal ‘goodbye.’
-It was a big farewell hug for those of us who didn’t have the time to get to know all the one-hundred-and-fifty participants of the course.
+It was a big farewell hug for those who hadn’t had the time to know all other one-hundred-and-fifty participants at the course.
 A monk was deeply moved by our big hug and filmed the scene.

-I enjoyed my stay at the monastery, but I couldn’t wait to leave the place in the same time.
-I learned something I wasn’t expecting when I came here – practicing Buddhism was not for me.
+I enjoyed my stay at the monastery, but I couldn’t wait to leave the place at the same time.
+I learned something I wasn’t expecting when I came to the monastery – practicing Buddhism was not for me.
 At least not at that moment of my life.
-But this way I discovered what was good for me – different kind of meditations.
+But this way I discovered what was good for me – different kinds of meditations.
 Moreover, I satisfied my curiosity and also achieved my goal: to live in a Buddhist monastery for ten days.

-Kopan Monastery – Introductory Buddhism Course is the travel diary of my stay at a Buddhist Monastery on the outskirts of Kathmandu for ten days (find the version in Romanian at ‘Curs introductiv de Budism – Manastirea Kopan, Nepal‘).
-And here are all my Travel Diaries from Nepal (x12).
+Kopan Monastery – Introductory Buddhism Course is the travelogue about my stay at a Buddhist Monastery on the outskirts of Kathmandu for ten days.
+You can find the version of this post in Romanian at ‘Curs introductiv de Budism – Manastirea Kopan, Nepal‘.
+If you want to read more about the trip through Nepal, here are all the Travelogues from Nepal (x12).

-Have you been to a Buddhist Monastery or you’re planning to go at one?
-Leave a comment below this post and tell me what you liked about living in a Buddhist Monastery or what you’re interested to experience there.
+Have you ever stayed in a Buddhist Monastery or plan to go to one?
+Leave a comment below this post and tell me what you liked about staying in a Buddhist Monastery or what you are interested to experience there.